 You can also choose an image as your Microsoft Teams background, in advance for a scheduled meeting.
 However, the only downside is that you will have to repeat the procedure for every call.
 You cannot choose a custom image as a background for every subsequent meeting.
 You will have to choose a background every time.

-PS.
+P.S.
 It’s always a good idea to ask ‘Can I change my background’ before you do.
 Some of your team members or management may not appreciate using images of custom backgrounds.
 So make sure your entire team is on the same page.

-Step 3: Take the call
+Step 3: Make the Call

 Well, after you have logged in and uploaded the respective background, you can go on about your normal call on Microsoft Teams.
 We’ve been enjoying the video call background change over the last few weeks – it just peps up the motivation level of the team.

-Microsoft Teams background issues: How to tackle?
+Microsoft Teams background Issues: How to Tackle?

 While the custom background feature of Microsoft Teams is amazing, one cannot overlook its shortcomings, and there are a few.
 Here’s how you can tackle some of the most common issues faced by users.

-Issue 1: Moving background
+Issue 1: Moving Background

-There are two types of backgrounds that can be used, if you are a tech geek and would like to add some flavour to your mundane Microsoft Teams calls: static and dynamic.
+There are two types of backgrounds that can be used, if you are a tech geek and would like to add some flavor to your mundane Microsoft Teams calls: static and dynamic.
 While static backgrounds are just fixed images that offer no issues, dynamic backgrounds are the ones to watch out for.

 Often, these are few-seconder videos that have been created using external filters and applications and imported on Microsoft Teams.
 While this is an interesting feature to explore and show off one’s geek skills, it can become a little annoying for the ones on the other side of the camera.
 After all, most of the team meetings are conducted to discuss formal matters, and backgrounds like these can prove detrimental to the concentrating abilities of some.